Deepali-Srivastava/data-structures-and-algorithms-in-cpp/sorting/README.md

 ## Copyright
 © Copyright Deepali Srivastava : All rights reserved.
-Not to be used for commercial purposes.
+Not to be used for commercial purposes